 (Sigh..)
-Fat loss failures have plagued me for 17 years.
+Not knowing how fat loss really works hurt me for 17 years.
 Clients, friends, neighbors have asked me some form of this question.
 What should I eat?
 What’s the fastest way to trim my waist?
 How do I get rid of this?
 To help anyone, I first needed to help myself.
 No one likes a fat trainer.
 And sadly, I was a fat trainer.
 The answer surprised me and it will surprise you.
 You only need to master two keys to succeed in fat loss.
 Just two.
-Avoid more fat loss failure with these two keys.
+Master fat loss with these two keys.

-- You don’t understand the difference between fat loss and weight loss
+- Understand the difference between fat loss and weight loss

-- You don’t know what calories are or how many you should eat
+- Understand calories and how many you should eat

-Take a moment and ask yourself these five questions.
-I asked myself the same questions.
-Even after my first training certification in 2002, I couldn’t answer all five.
-Epic freaking fat loss fail.
+Take a moment and quiz yourself.
+Do you know your specific answers?
+Even after my first training certification in 2002, I didn’t understand all five.
+Epic freaking fail.